 Trapeze Yoga Benefits

-In a Trapeze 101 class, EVERYONE is new because you only take it once.
+In Trapeze 101, you get specialized attention so you don’t need to feel like you already know everything!
+In this class, EVERYONE is new because you only take it once.
 We walk you through the trapeze and how to use it, ensuring you understand options to make things harder or easier.
-Then we get into a comprehensive class teaching you the basics so you’re prepared for Trapeze 1 next time!
+Then we get into a comprehensive class teaching you the basics so you’re prepared for Trapeze Class next time!

 Trapeze Yoga Benefits